Hobby-Student/squared-easy-template-x/README.md

 ## Scope resolution

-`easy-template-x` supports tag data scoping.
+`squared-easy-template-x` supports tag data scoping.
 That is, you can reference "shallow" data from within deeper in the hierarchy similarly to how you can reference an outer scope variables from within a function in JavaScript.
 You can leverage this property to declare "top level" data (your logo and company name